CheJharia/netflix-recommendation/README.md

 # netflix-recommendation

-## Implementing Collaborative Filtering for movie Ratings and doing recommendataions
+1)Implementing Collaborative Filtering for movie Ratings and doing recommendataions

-## Implementing a tree method from paper for imputing
+2)Implementing a tree method from paper for imputing